FanomezanaNat/TODO_menu/README.md

 ## Use
 - Fork this repository to have copy.
-- Clone in you pc.
+- Clone in your computer.

 ## Contribute
 > Contributions are welcome!
 If you want to improve this project, feel free to submit a pull request.

 ## Authors
-Fanomezana Nat
+- Fanomezana Nat (Gambino)
-Tiana-Finaritra
+- Tiana-Finaritra

 ### License